BYLAWS OF SCIENCE FICTION AND FANTASY WRITERS OF AMERICA, INC.

 iv.
 SFWA reserves the right disallow an applicant’s credentials from publications or companies that engage in predatory or unethical practices, in the judgment of the Board (or a select committee thereof.)

 b.
-Active Members
+Full Members

 i.
-A candidate shall be eligible for Active Membership after acceptance and receipt of payment for one written work of fiction of a minimum of 40,000 words, or at least three or more different written works of fiction which total a minimum of 10,000 words, or if the revenue or income obtained by the candidate from such works meets the criteria as determined by the Board (or a selected committee thereof).
+A candidate shall be eligible for Full Membership after acceptance and receipt of payment for one written work of fiction of a minimum of 40,000 words, or at least three or more different written works of fiction which total a minimum of 10,000 words, or if the revenue or income obtained by the candidate from such works meets the criteria as determined by the Board (or a selected committee thereof).

 Specific qualifications and criteria related to various forms of work, such as short fiction, films, scripts, etc., shall be published in the OPPM.